nrwl/nx/docs/shared/tools-workspace-builders.md

 ## Compiling and Running your Executor

-After your files are created, you can compile your executor with `tsc` (which is available locally in any Nx workspace):
+After your files are created, compile your executor with `tsc` (which is available locally in any Nx workspace):

 ```sh
 npx tsc tools/executors/echo/impl